AAMasters/AACarol/README.md

 # I'm Carol, an AA e-Bot!

 ### My Specialty
-I take a snapshot of order books of each market every minute, and store the info in separate files per market --every minute.
+I take a snapshot of order books of each market every minute, and store the info in separate files per market.

 ### Ideal for
-My dataset is instrumental for identifying support and resistance levels, analyzing capital flows across markets, building indicators that require fresh and dynamic info about the positions traders taking, etc.
+My dataset is instrumental for identifying support and resistance levels, analyzing capital flows across markets, building indicators that require fresh and dynamic info about the positions traders are taking and their changes over time, etc.

 ### Details